SarahMHaigh/DiscomfortAndReadingSpeedInMigraine/README.md

 # Discomfort and Reading Speed in Migraine

 Stimuli and data from 112 participants who read high and low autocorrelation texts superimposed on chromatic gratings that differed in their color difference.

-From paper:
-Sarah M Haigh & Isabella M Durda (accepted).
+Published in: Sarah M Haigh & Isabella M Durda (accepted).
 Discomfort and reading speed: Effects of migraine.
 Perception. https://doi.org/10.1177/03010066261442090.

 RoR_Git.xlsx header information:
 - Name = participant ID